-So you are responsible for warehousing.
-What specific issues should you be aware of?
+So, you are responsible for warehousing.
+What specific issues should you be aware of in relation to health and safety?
 Gordon Tranter provides the answers.

 Welfare and the premises

 Many facilities and health and safety managers will be responsible for the management of warehouses or other large storage buildings.
 They pose particular risks that need to be understood, and employees and visitors must be protected accordingly.

 Under health and safety legislation employers must, “so far as is reasonably practicable”, provide employees with adequate and appropriate welfare facilities, such as washing, toilet, rest and changing facilities, and somewhere clean to eat and drink during breaks while they are at work.
 In addition, the employer has legal requirements concerning ventilation, temperature, lighting, cleanliness, room dimensions, workstations and seating, floor conditions, falls or falling objects, transparent and translucent doors, gates and walls, windows, skylights and ventilators, traffic routes and escalators.
 Many of these are of particular importance to health and safety in warehouses.

 Warehouses and storage buildings can be dangerous environments to work in, with many potential hazards and associated risks.
 In 2010/11 there were 157 major injuries to workers in warehousing and storage reported to the Health and Safety Executive (HSE).
 The HSE stopped reporting statistics for this sector in 2011.
 The risks in warehouses include: